 KS3 KS4 and KS5 Education in virtue In a Catholic school, pupils are growing to be: 3.1.1.1.
 Respectful of their own bodies, character and giftedness 3.1.1.2.
 Appreciative for blessings 3.1.1.3.
 Grateful to others and to God 3.1.1.4.
 Self-disciplined and able to delay or forego gratification for the sake of greater goods 3.1.1.5.
 Discerning in their decision making 3.1.1.6.
 Determined and resilient in the face of difficulty 3.1.1.7.
 Courageous in the face of new situations and in facing their fears In a Catholic school, pupils are growing to be: 4.1.1.1.
 Respectful of their own bodies, character and giftedness, including their emerging sexual identity 4.1.1.2.
-Appreciative for blessings
+Appreciative for blessings 4.1.1.3.
+Grateful to others and to God 4.1.1.4.
+Self-disciplined and able to delay or forego gratification for the sake of greater goods, appreciating the nature and importance of chastity in all relationships 4.1.1.5.
+Discerning in their decision making, able to exercise wisdom and good judgement 4.1.1.6.
+Determined and resilient in the face of difficulty, including the strength of character to stand up for truth and goodness in the face of pressure 4.1.1.7.
+Courageous in the face of new situations and in facing their fears, including the courage to be different

-KS3 KS4 and KS5 n: Pupils should be taught: Pupils should be taught: Religious understanding of the human person: loving myself 3.1.2.1.
-To appreciate sensual pleasure as a gift from God 3.1.2.2.
-To recognise that sexuality is a God-given gift and that sexual intercourse is the most intimate expression of human love and should be delayed until marriage 3.1.2.3.
-The Church's teaching on the morality of natural and artificial methods of managing fertility 3.1.2.4.
-Understand the need for reflection to facilitate personal growth and the role prayer can play in this 3.1.2.5.
-Understand that their uniqueness, value and dignity derive from God and hence recognise the respect they should have for themselves 3.1.2.6.
-Recognise that they are responsible for their own behaviour and how to inform their conscience 4.1.2.1.
-To appreciate sensual pleasure as a gift from God and the difference between sensual and sexual pleasure.
-4.1.2.2.
-The concept of fasts and feasts and the importance of selfdiscipline and moderation.
-4.1.2.3.
-To recognise that sexuality is a God-given gift and that sexual intercourse is the most intimate expression of human love and should be delayed until marriage, building on learning at KS3.
-4.1.2.4.
-The Church's teaching on the morality of natural and artificial methods of managing fertility, building on learning at KS3.
-Relig
+KS3 KS4 and KS5 :4 Pupils should be taught: Pupils should be taught: of the human person: 3.1.2.1.
+To appreciate sensual pleasure as a gift from God 4.1.2.1.
+To appreciate sensual pleasure as a gift from God and the pe 3.1.2.2.
+To recognise that sexuality is a God-given gift and that difference between sensual and sexual pleasure. lan sexual intercourse is the most intimate expression of 4.1.2.2.
+The concept of fasts and feasts and the importance of un human love and should be delayed until marriage selfdiscipline and moderation. e h 3.1.2.3.
+The Church's teaching on the morality of natural and 4.1.2.3.
+To recognise that sexuality is a God-given gift and that th artificial methods of managing fertility sexual intercourse is the most intimate expression of of of 3.1.2.4.
+Understand the need for reflection to facilitate personal human love and should be delayed until marriage, ing growth and the role prayer can play in this building on learning at KS3. nd 3.1.2.5.
+Understand that their uniqueness, value and dignity 4.1.2.4.
+The Church's teaching on the morality of natural and sta derive from God and hence recognise the respect they artificial methods of managing fertility, building on der f should have for themselves learning at KS3. understanding self 3.1.2.6.
+Recognise that they are responsible for their own behaviour and how to inform their conscience growing in understanding of themselves and their own Religious loving my character, as well as deepening their relationship with Religio loving God.
+R. lo 4.1.2.6.
+The methods of informing one's conscience and the absolute character of conscientious demands.